 \subsection{Non-linearity and the Macroscopic World}

 In quantum mechanics, it is difficult to observe quantum effects on macroscopic objects since the interactions of a macroscopic system with its environment leads to rapid decoherence.
 Upon decoherence, the macroscopic system is described by a classical probability distribution.
 The subsequent evolution of this system can be described purely in terms of evolving this classical probability distribution where each classical outcome evolves independently of the other outcomes.
-Interestingly, this is not the case for the non-linearities described by us - deviations from classical evolution are possible even in the presence of decoherence.
+Interestingly, this is not the case for the non-linearities proposed here - deviations from classical evolution are possible even in the presence of decoherence.

 We focus on the effects in non-relativistic quantum mechanics.
 The local nature of interactions implies that the position of a macroscopic body is rapidly entangled with the environment -- {\it i.e.}, macroscopic bodies are most easily described in the position basis.
 Suppose $\Psi_M\left(\tau, {\bf x'}\right)$ is the wave function of a macroscopic body $M$ (where for notational simplicity, we are using a single position coordinate ${\bf x'}$ to represent the position coordinates of all the particles in the macroscopic body).
-Upon interaction with the environment $O$, this state evolves into an entangled state whose wave-function is $\Psi_M\left(\tau, {\bf x'}\right)\Phi_O\left(\tau, {\bf y'};{\bf x'}\right)$ where $\Phi_O\left(\tau, {\bf y'};{\bf x'}\right)$ is the wave-function of the environment at time $\tau$ described by the position co-ordinate ${\bf y'}$ (as with ${\bf y'}$, for notational simplicity, we use a single ${\bf y'}$ to denote the positions of all the particles in the environment).
+Upon interaction with the environment $O$, this state evolves into an entangled state whose wave-function is $\Psi_M\left(\tau, {\bf x'}\right)\Phi_O\left(\tau, {\bf y'};{\bf x'}\right)$ where $\Phi_O\left(\tau, {\bf y'};{\bf x'}\right)$ is the wave-function of the environment at time $\tau$ described by the position co-ordinate ${\bf y'}$ (again, for notational simplicity, ${\bf y'}$ denotes the positions of all the particles in the environment).
 This wave-function is correlated with the position ${\bf x'}$ of $M$.
 The non-linear evolution of $M$ is governed by the term